-&lt;sup>7 The following section summarizes results from the quantitative analysis of Greeley's water conservation programs and includes some - but not all - of Greeley's conservation programs.
+&lt;sup>7 Section X summarizes results from the quantitative analysis of Greeley's water conservation programs and includes some - but not all - of Greeley's conservation programs.
 The quantitative analysis focuses on rebate and audit programs, rather than educational programing and online tools.
 The analysis also only includes programs with sufficient data that were active between 2013-2018, excluding some more recent program additions.
 Since the quantitative analysis results are not comprehensive of all Greeley conservation programs, the survey results can give us a comparative sense of participation levels.
-However, as noted above, it is clear from comparing survey results with actual participation numbers in the quantitative analysis that survey respondents were more likely to participate in conservation programming than Greeley's general public.
+However, as noted above, it is clear from comparing survey a.
+Past Participation